 What is an Account Executive?

-Account executives are members of a sales team who are responsible for maintaining relationships with customers.
-They are typically responsible for negotiating sales and finalizing deals after a sales prospect has been successfully identified and sold on the product.
-Sales reps will pass their prospects on to an account executive to officially close a deal, and then maintain a positive relationship with the customer to ensure retention.
+Account executives (AEs), or sometimes account managers, are members of a sales organization responsible for maintaining customer relationships.
+They are typically responsible for negotiating sales and finalizing deals after a sales prospect has been successfully identified and sold on the product by a sales development (SDR) or business development (BDR) rep. Sales reps will pass their prospects on to an account executive to manage the deal throughout the sales cycle and then officially close it.
+And then maintain a positive relationship with the customer to ensure retention and upsell.

 What Exactly Does an Account Executive Do?

-Day-to-day tasks will vary depending on the type of company an account executive works at, but overall, their role focuses on a few core responsibilities.
+Day-to-day tasks will vary depending on the company an account executive works at, but overall, their role focuses on a few core responsibilities.

-Account executives are responsible for helping their customers troubleshoot any issues they’re having with a product (and direct them to customer support as needed), ensure subscriptions are renewed, and upsell if there are opportunities to do so.
-If a customer has questions, the account executive is their first point of contact.
+Account executives are responsible for helping their customers troubleshoot any issues they’re having with a product (and directing them to customer support as needed), ensuring subscriptions are renewed, and upselling if there are opportunities to do so.
+If a customer has questions, the account executive is often their first point of contact.

-Account executives are expected to regularly check in with customers and make sure they’re happy, collect feedback both (positive and negative), help alleviate any issues, and always make sure customers feel valued and receive the resources they need to be successful while utilizing your product.
+Account executives are expected to check in with customers regularly and ensure they’re happy, collect feedback, both (positive and negative), help alleviate any issues, and always make sure customers feel valued and receive the resources they need to be successful while utilizing your product.

-Once a sales lead is ready to sign on with your company’s product, they will often be handed off to an account executive to complete the transaction.
-There are templates online for completing a successful account executive handoff to ensure the transition is smooth.
-This is where negotiation skills come in, as well as overall project management.
+Once a sales lead is ready to explore your company’s product further, they’ll often be handed off to an account executive to complete the transaction.
+There are templates online for conducting a successful account executive handoff to ensure a smooth transition.
+This is where negotiation skills and overall project management come in.

-There are often many moving parts to closing a deal, and an account executive needs to make sure everything goes smoothly.
-There are examples online to help account executives utilize video for easy introductions with new clients.
+There are often many moving parts to closing a deal, and an account executive must ensure everything goes smoothly.
+There are examples online to help account executives utilize video for accessible introductions with new clients.

-Account executives are often tasked with researching new leads, keeping tabs on competitors, and funneling sales leads over to sales reps.
-They are experts when it comes to market awareness and are able to utilize their creativity and data analysis to help create and capitalize on new business opportunities.
+Account executives are often tasked with researching new leads, keeping tabs on competitors, and funneling sales leads to sales reps.
+They are experts in market awareness and can utilize their creativity and data analysis to help create and capitalize on new business opportunities.

 Since sales executives spend so much time talking to clients and conducting market research, they’re well-equipped to help develop new sales strategies.
-They know what pitches work when meeting with clients, what product features are popular, and what exactly sets them apart from the competition.
-As a result, they often collaborate with the larger sales and marketing teams to build out new strategies.
+They know what pitches work when meeting with clients, what product features are popular, and what sets them apart.
+As a result, they often collaborate with the more significant sales and marketing teams to build new strategies.

 Skills Needed to Be an Account Executive

-Account executives typically start off in junior sales roles and work their way up from there.
+Account executives typically start in junior sales roles (like SDRs and BDRs) and work their way up.
 If you’re interested in becoming an account executive, make sure these skills are on your resume:

 - Background in sales.